 A major issue commonly faced by many economies is the estimation of the costs for providing universal service (DCITA 2004).
 Before 2004 universal service in Viet Nam was financed primarily by inter-service cross-subsidisation and the levy of the CSO as part of the interconnection charge.
 Yet none of these funding programs was sustainable in the face of competition.
 For instance, cross-subsidy between international and local telephony services or between monthly rental and per call charges offers no incentive for operators to reduce cost or improve efficiency, since none of the tariffs are cost-based and operators can always manipulate the regime by allocating costs in subsidised services.
 There was a lack of transparency in the way revenue generated from subsidised services and CSO was used.
-While network rollout in both a profitable and an uneconomic area could each be receiving a subsidy and CSO, revenue from subsidised services and CSO could also be used in an anti-competition.
+While network rollout in both a profitable and an uneconomic area could each be receiving a subsidy and CSO, revenue from subsidised services and CSO could also be used in an anticompetitive manner to subsidise services - such as a mobile service - that were facing competition.
 But with market opening the above-cost tariffs of subsidising services often attract new entrants to compete in those lucrative segments rather than focusing on local network development.